tus/tus-resumable-upload-protocol/protocol.md

 allowed size of an entire upload in bytes.
 The Server SHOULD set this header if there is a known hard limit.

+#### Tus-Method-Override

+The `Tus-Method-Override` request header MUST be a string which MUST be interpreted as the request's method by the Server, if the header is presented.
+The actual method of the request MUST be ignored.
+The Client SHOULD use this header if its environment does not support the PATCH or DELETE methods.

 ### Requests

 #### HEAD